telerik/xaml-docs/controls/radscheduleview/features/speacialslots.md

 # Special and ReadOnly slots

-Using __RadScheduleView for__ you can define special and read-only slots and apply different styles to them.
+Using __RadScheduleView__ you can define special and read-only slots and apply different styles to them.
 You just need to prepare a collection of Slot objects and assign it to __SpecialSlotsSource__ property of the ScheduleView.

 Every Slot has the following properties: